How to Boost Your WiFi Signal: Increase Your WiFi Speed

 2. Segregate Older and Newer Devices

-Because it is a broadcast medium, home WiFi networks are limited by the slowest device connected to a network.
-An 802.11g device will slow down an 802.11ac network, so long as all the devices are lumped together regardless of WiFi standard.
+Because WiFi is a broadcast medium, home WiFi networks are limited by the slowest device connected to a network.
+An 802.11g device will slow down an 802.11ac network, so long as all the devices are being used at the same time – regardless of WiFi standard.

-The solution: 802.11n and 803.11ac routers both offer the ability to segregate your devices between two networks, called “dual-band,” running newer devices on the more advanced 5.0gHz WiFi band and older devices on the more dated 2.4gHz band.
-Slower devices still receive their fair share of bandwidth, while the faster devices can take advantage of a less congested 5.0gHz network.
+The solution: 802.11n and 803.11ac routers both offer the ability to segregate your devices between two networks, called “dual-band,” running newer devices on the more advanced 5 gHz WiFi band and older devices on the more dated 2.4 gHz band.
+Slower devices still receive their fair share of bandwidth, while the faster devices can take advantage of a less congested 5 gHz network.

-Using the 5.0gHz band for your newer devices has the added advantage of avoiding the trouble with channel congestion common in apartment buildings and other densely populated areas; while the 2.4gHz band only has three channels, the 5.0gHz band give your devices room to spread out over 24 channels, and is removed from the competing signals from baby monitors, microwaves, and etc that can interfere with 2.4gHz WiFi networks.
+Using the 5 gHz band for your newer devices has the added advantage of avoiding the trouble with channel congestion common in apartment buildings and other densely populated areas.
+While the 2.4 gHz band only has three channels, the 5 gHz band gives your devices room to spread out over 24 channels, and is on a different frequency than the competing signals from baby monitors, microwaves, and etc. that can interfere with 2.4 gHz WiFi networks.

-The only notable disadvantage to 5.0 networks is that they have a limited range compared to 2.4, making it challenging to implement them in irregularly shaped spaces where thick walls and other obstacles can block the signal.
+The only notable disadvantage to 5 gHz networks is that they have a limited range compared to 2.4 gHz, making them less ideal for irregularly shaped spaces where thick walls and other obstacles can block the signal.

 - Traditional QoS: allows you to prioritize traffic types manually.